Rothamsted/knetbuilder/RevisionHistory.md

 [i53]: https://github.com/Rothamsted/knetbuilder/issues/53

 ## 5.0
-* Big changes to migrate to Java 11
+* Big changes to migrate to Java 11.
-* New version of rd2neo integrated into the neo4j-export component
+* New version of rd2neo integrated into the neo4j-export component.
-* GraphSamplingPlugIn, better criteria to sample a representative graph
+* GraphSamplingPlugIn, better criteria to sample a representative graph.
 * Code changes:
   * git submodules eliminated, we went back to a single repository codebase
   * POMs cleaning/refactoring